MarTiXcz/Context-Free-Grammar-to-Chomsky-Normal-Form/README.md

 Test main is in test/Spec.hs.
 Program arguments are hardcoded there.

 ## Known bugs
-none - everything should work.
+None - everything should work.

 ## Limitations
 nonterminals = [A-Z]